By Laura Baudot and Peter Swendsen, cochairs of the Conservatory and College Interdivisional Curricular Committee

 In collaboration with college and conservatory admissions, we have begun strategizing ways to showcase the newly enriched opportunities for studying music available to students who matriculate in the college, and for double-degree and conservatory students, the new wealth of interdisciplinary minors and integrative concentrations.
 Because we also serve on other One Oberlin implementation committees, we have witnessed firsthand the truly interconnected nature of the goals.

 We are excited about this new level of collaboration between college and conservatory, and we are grateful to our colleagues: the tireless and dedicated members of the CCICC (Julia Christensen, Todd Ganson, Rebecca Leydon, Tom Lopez, Tamika Nunley, Alexa Still); the faculty and staff on EPC and EPPC for their thoughtful and constructive feedback; and the many faculty who answered our inquiries about course offerings with enthusiasm and support and who volunteered to serve in administrative capacities.
-A special thanks also goes to Mikala Jones, our student assistant in the Arts and Sciences Dean’s office, for her careful assistance with compiling information on courses in all five areas.
+A special thanks also goes to Mikala Jones, our student assistant in the Dean of the College of Arts and Sciences office, for her careful assistance with compiling information on courses in all five areas.
 And finally, we could not have done this work without the vision and leadership of Acting Dean Kamitsuka and Conservatory Dean Quillen.